UCL/research-computing-with-cpp/01cpp/sec01Research.md

 * I'm not a software engineer
     * Learn effective, minimal tools
 * I don't have time
+    * Unit testing to save time
-    * Unit testing, choose your battles
+    * Choose your battles wisely
 * I'm unsure of my code
     * Share, collaborate